 Early Inventors (1250 BC-475)

 Egyptian Roman and Greek civilizations were the first ones to invent shoes from papyrus fiber and raw leather.
 Shoes were a symbol of advancement and also used to differentiate between slaves and free citizens, ranks of soldiers in the army, as a royalty symbol for Kings and Princes.

 In the Middle Ages shoes were produced using jute canvas, were light in weight, and were only suitable to be worn in a hotter atmosphere design of these shoes was mostly pointed having bands made of velvet which was tied to the legs to make them appropriate for one to walk.

 Spain and Italy assumed an extraordinary job in ensemble structure in the sixteenth century.
 Shoes that were made in these nations later spread generally across Europe because of their designing arts and aesthetics.

 The 18th century is the most developed and prominent time period for the development of shoes.
 Men dictate fashion in terms of shoes and sandals.
-Although women also wear fancy and printed shoes that was hidden under the skirts.
+Although women also wear fancy and printed shoes that were hidden under the skirts.
 Art and aesthetic linked up with shoe designing.

 Erika has strong experience as a beauty consultant & writer.
 She has always been interested in the healing potential of the contents.
 Barker considers Writing as a powerful remedy with minimal side effects.
 She knows how to help the fashion industry make rational buying decisions based on unbiased and accurate reviews of different products and fashion brands.